TeamCOMPAS/COMPAS/online-docs/pages/User guide/Running COMPAS/running-via-python.rst

 A convenient method of managing the many program options provided by COMPAS is to run COMPAS via Python, using a script to manage and specify the values of the program options.

-..
-    An example Python script is provided in the COMPAS suite on github: ``runSubmit.py``.
-Users should copy this script and modify their copy to match their experimental requirements.
-Refer to the :doc:`Getting started guide <../../Getting started/getting-started>` for more details.

 An example Python script is provided in the COMPAS suite on github: ``runSubmit.py``.
 Additionally, the default COMPAS options are specified on ``compasConfigDefault.yaml``.
 Users should copy the ``runSubmit.py`` and ``runSubmit.py`` scripts and modify the ``compasConfigDefault.yaml`` copy to match their experimental requirements.
 Refer to the :doc:`Getting started guide <../../Getting started/getting-started>` for more details.

 To run COMPAS via Python using the ``runSubmit.py`` script provided, set the shell environment variable ``COMPAS-ROOT-DIR``